thaustein/laxar/docs/manuals/events.md

 * [LaxarJS Core Concepts](../concepts.md)

-# Events and Publish/Subscribe
+# Events and Publish-Subscribe

 The key concept that distinguishes LaxarJS applications from other AngularJS applications is the _publish-subscribe_ (or _pub/sub_) architecture.
 It helps to isolate building blocks such as widgets and activities by moving the coupling from implementation (no module imports, no service contracts) to configuration (of event topics).

-LaxarJS consistently uses the term _events_ rather than _messages_, to point out two key aspects of its event architecture:
+LaxarJS consistently uses the term _events_ rather than _messages_, to point out two key aspects of its pub/sub-architecture:
  * events convey information about _what happened_ (rather than _who is receiver_)
  * delivery is always _asynchronous_ (using an _event loop_)

-Due to the latter, you may also think of this pattern as a variation on the _hollywood principle_ ("Don't call us, we'll call you").
+For these reasons, you may also think of this pattern as a variation on the _hollywood principle_ ("Don't call us, we'll call you").

 For efficient processing, LaxarJS ties into the AngularJS `$digest`-cycle.
 This allows the web browser to batch event-handling with other operations that modify screen contents.